WebOrigami/docs/content/language/caching.md

 ## What gets cached

-- Local files.
-All files loaded by your site are cached in memory.
-If you edit files while a site is running, Origami throws away all cached values that depend on that file so that they may be recalculated; see below.
 - Unpacked file data.
 Text files in formats like JSON, YAML, or Origami are _unpacked_ to objects that you can work with in code.
 Any given file will only need to be unpacked at most once.
 If one part of your site references `data.json/name` and another location references `data.json/description`, the `data.json` file will be unpacked only once.
 - Values addressable with a path.
 Using the `ori` command-line tool, you can extract values from your site using a slash-separated path.
 If `site.ori` defines `index.html`, then `site.ori/index.html` returns that page.
 That page is _addressable_ with that path; all such addressable values are cached.
 (See below for more details.)
 This also applies to extracting values from a site while serving it, so serving `site.ori` and then navigating to `index.html` caches that page.
 - Scope references.
 If your Origami file includes a file path like `src/template.ori`, Origami searches up the file hierarchy to figure out which `src` folder you’re referring to.
 (See [Scope](scope.html) for details on this.)
 Origami will do that search once and save the reference.